Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Introduction

+\item In this paper, we investigate the impact of gradient noise in zeroth-order optimization for LLM fine-tuning.
+Our evaluations show that the gradient noise can make the estimated ZO gradient difficult to generalize across batches and the noise will hurt more when adding to large weights instead of small weights.

-\begin{itemize}[leftmargin=*] \item In this paper, we propose a sparse Memory-Efficient Zeroth-Order optimization method Sparse-MeZO (S-MeZO) for large language model fine-tuning.
+\item Based on the above finding, we propose a sparse Memory-Efficient Zeroth-Order optimization method Sparse-MeZO (S-MeZO) for large language model fine-tuning.
 We also provide theoretical analysis to show the convergence of Sparse-MeZO.

-\item To determine the sparse parameters that need to be updated, we investigate how the importance of each parameter in fine-tuning correlates with its magnitude.
-Although existing sparsification methods usually prune out parameters with smaller magnitudes, our evaluations show that smaller parameters are more important than larger weights for Zeroth-order fine-tuning methods.

 \item Different from the efficient implementation with random seed in MeZO, we propose a novel memory-efficient implementation of Sparse-MeZO, which can compute the sparse mask and perturb parameters in the forward pass.
 The technique enables fine-tuning LLaMA-30b with Sparse-MeZO on a single A100 GPU.